Charlie Stone

 When not at the clinic…

-I can be found running after her two young boys and a dog.
+I can be found running after my two young boys and a dog.
 A runner turned cyclist, I’m also never far from my two wheels or trainers.
 Over the years I have completed everything from Park run to London marathons, Ride London and UCI World Champs Sportives.
 I have developed a liking for Alpine Cols and daydream of one day completing the Haute Route.

 Most outstanding achievement / interesting fact: